j-ulrich/jquery-sliderbutton/README.md

 	the start (idle position) and 100 means the slider it at the end (activated).
 The provided function then has to return a value for the opacity of the text.
-The default is `function(value) { return 1.0-(value/(100.0/2.0)); }` which means a linear fade out where the text gets invisible in the middle of the lane.
+The default is `function(value) { return 1.0-(value/(100.0/2.0)); }` which means a linear fade out where the text becomes invisible in the middle of the lane.
 * __mini__ _{Boolean}_: **Mobile version only.** Creates a mini version of the sliderbutton.
 Default: `false`

 Events